Code-Institute-Submissions/deano98-milestone-fitness-ms5_MayResub/README.md

 # Future Features

 * A feature currently out of scope that I'd like to add is a shop for merchandise and nutritional supplements.

+# Design

-# Colour Scheme
+### Colour Scheme

 * The sites colour scheme is blue (#0d6efd) and white throughout.
 Giving the site a clean and modern look.

+### Typography

+* The two fonts used on the website are Lato and Raleway, a pairing recommended by Google.
+The fonts have a clean and modern look and will complement the theme of the Gym perfectly.
+Sans Serif will be a substitute if the chosen fonts don't work.

 # Wireframes